12 Step Recovery From

 The AWOL will take about 8 months to complete.
 It is geared to all different levels of recovery where each individual brings their experience, strength and hope with them.
 It is a place to learn about recovery from others with long term sobriety, as well as from those who are new to recovery.
 We all have ESH and gifts to share.
 There are no experts here, and YOU matter.
 That said, we do trust in the wisdom of the A.A. founders as set forth in the Big Book of Alcoholics Anonymous and A.A.’s 12 and 12, upon which the AWOL is based.
 We are coming together so we can recover and work the Steps together in a safe, supportive and loving environment.

-Once the AWOL has closed following the second open session, the format for meetings will consist of readings from the Big Book of Alcoholics Anonymous as well as the Twelve Steps and Twelve Traditions of Alcoholics Anonymous.
-There will also be readings from The Little Red Book and Drop the Rock: Removing Character Defects, Steps 6 and 7 (2nd edition) by Bill P., Todd W., and Sara S. You will be required to have copies of these books as the readings will not be shared on the screen.
+Once the AWOL has closed following the third open session, the format for meetings will consist of readings from the Big Book of Alcoholics Anonymous as well as the Twelve Steps and Twelve Traditions of Alcoholics Anonymous.
+There will also be readings from The Little Red Book and Drop the Rock: Removing Character Defects, Steps 6 and 7 (2nd edition) by Bill P., Todd W., and Sara S. You will be required to have copies of these books (see below) as the readings will not be shared on the screen.
 Everyone will take turns reading the material.
 Two key thoughts (Keys) will be taken from each day’s readings, in addition to one or two brief questions (Comments).
 The Keys and Comments will be the focus of sharing during the meeting.
 Everyone will have an opportunity to share.
 There is little written homework until we get to the Step 4 inventory process.
 The MAA website’s area for Open Back-to-Basics has many good worksheets and materials which may be helpful as we proceed through working the 12 Steps.
 However, you may decide with your sponsor how best to do the written inventory work required of the action Steps (4-9) and Step 10.

 AWOL sessions are not MAA meetings.
 MAA meetings follow the 12 Traditions of Media Addicts Anonymous.
 The AWOL does not adhere to all of MAA’s Traditions, as this is a closed group and participants are required to regularly attend weekly sessions, and maintain sobriety from their addictive media while working MAA’s 12 Steps.
 Further, being an AWOL participant demands rigorous honesty, open-mindedness, and willingness—this is the HOW of the program—as practiced to the best of your ability.
 The commitments below help to create the space necessary for meaningful recovery to happen.
 You are responsible for your own recovery.
 No one will be checking up on you.
 This is your journey.
-The AWOL co-leaders are simply creating a space where we can recover together, if we choose to.
+The AWOL facilitators are simply creating a space where we can recover together, if we choose to.

 MAA AWOL Commitments

 Sobriety - You are asked to work with your sponsor to define what media sobriety looks like for you.
 Not everyone’s sobriety will look the same, so please do not share your sobriety plan with others.
-While we do NOT require that participants commit to a full media fast for this AWOL, you may still wish to fast from all unnecessary media, particularly 1) if you are new to MAA, 2) have recently had a relapse or a series of slips, or 3) in the event you find yourself struggling with addictive media after the AWOL gets underway.
+While we are NOT requiring that participants commit to a full media fast for this AWOL, you may still wish to fast from unnecessary media, particularly if 1) you are new to MAA, or 2) have recently had a relapse or a series of slips.
 Fasting allows media addicts to have greater clarity and focus when working the 12 Steps.
+If you find yourself struggling with bottom-line media after the AWOL gets underway, it is suggested you bow out of the AWOL.
+You won't receive the benefits of working the 12 Steps if you are not sober.
 Even though you may choose not to fast completely from unnecessary media, there are certain aspects of media sobriety which ARE expected during the course of this AWOL.
 Everyone is expected to be abstinent from all bottom-line and addictive media.
 Bottom-lines may be easier to see than addictive media, so as we learn and grow, our media sobriety may change over time.
-Therefore, we ask participants to regularly review their media sobriety plan with a sponsor, and make any necessary adjustments.
+Therefore, we ask that participants to regularly review their media sobriety plan with a sponsor, and make any necessary adjustments.
 As stated above, you need to be media sober to work MAA’s 12 Steps.
+A good question to ask yourself periodically is, “How sober am I right now?”

 Sponsor - You are required to have a sponsor who is a media sober member of MAA and has gone through the 12 Steps of MAA themselves.
 If you need a sponsor, you are encouraged to attend MAA meetings and ask if anyone is available.
-You may also ask during the two open AWOL sessions if there is anyone with time available to sponsor you.
+You may also ask during the open AWOL sessions if there is anyone with time available to sponsor you.
 It is your responsibility to find a sponsor.
 Keep in mind that your sponsor must have sufficient time to hear your 5th Step after you have completed your 4th Step inventory work.
-Unlike MAA’s Back-to-Basics, you will prepare (and give away to your sponsor) all three written inventories (resentment, fear, and sex conduct).
+Unlike MAA’s Back-to-Basics, you will prepare (and give away to your sponsor) all three written inventories (resentment, fear, sex conduct).
 Your should ask your sponsor, in advance, whether they will be available to schedule and spend the time required to facilitate your inventory work.

 Other Important Information: